.

 - Personal Loans – For smaller renovation projects or short-term needs

-- Energy Defense Loan – For making energy-efficient improvements to their homes such as windows or doors
+- Energy Defense Loan – A type of personal loan used for making energy-efficient improvements to your home

-- Home Equity Line of Credit (HELOC) – With a draw period that allows flexibility as you renovate
+- Home Equity Line of Credit (HELOC) – A line of credit secured by your home, with a draw period that allows flexibility as you renovate

 When comparing options, consider: